akka/alpakka/docs/src/main/paradox/file.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="file" }

 ## Writing to and reading from files

 Use the `FileIO` class to create streams reading from or writing to files.
 It is part part of Akka streams.